biobakery/humann/readme.md

 NOTE 1: If you are running on Mac OS, please provide the option "--update-glpk" to update glpk required by MinPath.
 This update is required on Mac OS but optional on Linux.
 Please note this option requires gcc and make.

 NOTE 2: If you do not have write permissions to '/usr/lib/', then add the option "--user" to the HUMAnN2 install command.
 This will install the python package into subdirectories of '~/.local'.
+Please note on some platforms, you might need to add '~/.local/bin/' to your $PATH as it might not be included by default.
+You will know if it needs to be added if you see the following message `humann2: command not found` when trying to run HUMAnN2 after installing with the "--user" option.

 ## How to Run ##